dotnet/runtime/docs/design/coreclr/botr/guide-for-porting.md

         FEATURE_USE_SOFTWARE_WRITE_WATCH_FOR_GC_HEAP can be implemented as
         performance needs require.

-    8. ComCallPreStub/ COMToCLRDispatchHelper /GenericComCallStub - not
+    8.  `ComCallPreStub`/ `COMToCLRDispatchHelper` /`GenericComCallStub` - not
         necessary for non-Windows platforms at this time

-    9. TheUMEntryPrestub/ UMThunkStub - used to enter the runtime from non-managed code through entrypoints generated from the Marshal.GetFunctionPointerForDelagate api.
+    9.  `TheUMEntryPrestub`/ `UMThunkStub` - used to enter the runtime from non-managed code through entrypoints generated from the Marshal.GetFunctionPointerForDelagate api.

-    10. OnHijackTripThread - needed for thread suspension to support GC + other suspension requiring events.
+    10. `OnHijackTripThread` - needed for thread suspension to support GC + other suspension requiring events.
 This is typically not needed for very early stage bringup of the product, but will be needed for any decent size application

-    11. CallEHFunclet – Used to call catch, finally and fault funclets.
+    11. `CallEHFunclet` – Used to call catch, finally and fault funclets.
 Behavior is specific to exactly how funclets are implemented.
 Only used if USE_FUNCLET_CALL_HELPER is set

-    12. CallEHFilterFunclet – Used to call filter funclets.
+    12. `CallEHFilterFunclet` – Used to call filter funclets.
 Behavior is specific to exactly how funclets are implemented.
 Only used if USE_FUNCLET_CALL_HELPER is set

-    13. ResolveWorkerChainLookupAsmStub/ ResolveWorkerAsmStub Used for virtual stub dispatch (virtual call support for interface, and some virtual methods).
+    13. `ResolveWorkerChainLookupAsmStub`/ `ResolveWorkerAsmStub` Used for virtual stub dispatch (virtual call support for interface, and some virtual methods).
 These work in tandem with the logic in virtualcallstubcpu.h to implement the logic described in [Virtual Stub Dispatch](virtual-stub-dispatch.md)

-    14. ProfileEnter/ ProfileeLeave/ ProfileTailcall – Used to call function entry/exit profile functions acquired through the ICorProfiler interface.
+    14. `ProfileEnter`/ `ProfileeLeave`/ `ProfileTailcall` – Used to call function entry/exit profile functions acquired through the ICorProfiler interface.
 Used in VERY rare circumstances.
 It is reasonable to wait to implement these until the final stages of productization.
 Most profilers do not use this functionality.

-    15. JIT_PInvokeBegin/End – Leave/enter the managed runtime state.
+    15. `JIT_PInvokeBegin`/`JIT_PInvokeEnd` – Leave/enter the managed runtime state.
 Necessary
         for ReadyToRun pre-compiled pinvoke calls, so that they do not cause GC starvation

-    16. VarargPInvokeStub/ GenericPInvokeCalliHelper Used to support calli pinvokes.
+    16. `VarargPInvokeStub`/ `GenericPInvokeCalliHelper` Used to support calli pinvokes.
 It is expected that C\# 8.0 will increase use of this feature.
         Today use of this feature on Unix requires hand-written IL.
 On Windows this feature is commonly used by C++/CLI